David Hill (producer): Filmography

-Awards
+Awards and honours

 Hill won an Outstanding Live Sports Special award at 33rd Sports Emmys for producing 2011 World Series.
 In 2017, he received the Pete Rozelle Radio-Television Award from the Pro Football Hall of Fame.

 In 2014, he was inducted into the Sports Broadcasting Hall of Fame.

-Member of the Order of Australia (AM), Awarded on 10th of June 2002 Award event The Queen's Birthday 2002 Honours List.
+Member of the Order of Australia (AM), Awarded on 10 June 2002 Award event The Queen's Birthday 2002 Honours List.
 Citation - For service to the media, particularly as an innovative contributor to the development of quality sports broadcasting.